top of page

 "...its focus (is) on pibroch, the extended piping form associated with the Scottish highlands.
 That's no more apparent than in the tracks with piper Donald WG Lindsay.
 On 'Kinning Park', Lindsay lays wheezing bagpipe drones against Young's processed harmonies and Roberts' wordless folk melodies, while 'Bridge of Allan' sets the pipes against shimmering synth drones and chopped-up vocals suggestive of Berlin-era Bowie at a Hebridean séance."
 Stewart Smith for The List

-Had a great time making this with Richard & Alasdair Roberts, recorded at the Kinning Park Complex in Glasgow, using my Dad's ancient Highland drones, a Sinclair chanter & the Lindsay System Swan (the opto-electro-acoustic smallpipe chanter I built last year).
+Had a great time making this with Richard & Alasdair Roberts, recorded at the Kinning Park Complex in Glasgow, using my Dad's ancient Highland drones, a Sinclair chanter & the Lindsay System Swan (the opto-electro-acoustic smallpipe chanter I built in 2016).
 Ali & me can be heard on track 1 "Kinning Park", and track 5 "Bridge of Allan".

 "Guidwife Count the Lawin"